snaveerafrizvi/FitBit_Data_Analysis/README.md

 ## Programming Languages and Tools used

+This project uses a combination of Exploratory Data Analysis and Data Visualization for the analysis.
 This Project uses R and SQL; I have used SQLite but the code can be adapted for BigQuery and MySQL as well.
 SQL was used for all Data Processing and Cleaning up to and including the Join.
 R was used for formatting any SQL data and Data Visualization and Plots (including any analysis and transformations post the join).

 ## Data Understanding and Source